New kids on the block to carry the nation at the regional esports tourney in Malawi

 “The atmosphere at MTC Mobile Home, Maerua Mall, was electric as we cheered on our Streetfighters and eFootball players,” the gaming body said.

-Namibia was invited to send representatives to this monumental occasion, for the titles of Street Fighter V and eFootball 2023.
+Namibia was invited to send representatives to this continental battle for the titles of Street Fighter V and eFootball 2023.